 A recent example of our work includes acting for a bank in connection with a USD50 million facility to a large multi-activity Tanzanian business which holds interest in various international oil and gas concessions in respect their re-financing of their existing indebtedness and financing the business’s working capital.

-We worked with the bank’s in-house legal team to draft the facility and security documents and negotiated these with the borrower’s solicitor and the banks overseas legal advisors.
-This reflects the key relationship the team has with the bank as their key advisors and the cross-border transactional work we carry out.
+We worked with the bank’s in-house legal team to draft the facility and security documents and negotiated these with the borrower’s solicitor and the banks overseas legal advisers.
+This reflects the key relationship the team has with the bank as their key advisers and the cross-border transactional work we carry out.

 We also regularly act for banks in assisting them to recover their non-performing assets and loan accounts.
 Examples include:-

 - Obtaining Judgment against borrowers in India in respect of a commercial loan of circa USD $13M facility given for the purpose of constructing a toll road.

 - Recovering monies advanced in respect of several facilities granted to a borrower in India secured against ships, in respect of which actions have been commenced in India with a potential claim in the UK also.
 The eventual action could be the sale of the ships.

 - Acting for banks in recovering monies lent to corporate borrowers and guaranteed by controlling individuals behind the corporate borrower, in sums ranging from USD $2M to USD $20M.

 Most of the cases involve cross border legal implications and complicated international service hurdles which the firm has expertise in.
 In the cases dealt with, each have their unique features with varying challenges and which are often resolved in High Court litigation.